Freifunk-Potsdam/freifunk-website-proxy/README.md

 Once these steps are undergone, you should be able to access your server from the internet using your domain and be able to register new clients.
+Note that this looks like a lot bot this would be necessary for many more people to provide their services.
+Once this is done, they have a much easier process to share their site.

 Configuration
 -------------